Lau Chi Sing

+After purportedly being recruited to work as a courier for a Hong Kong based drug trafficking organization, Lau was arrested while in possession of almost a quarter of a kilogram of high-quality heroin after checking in for a flight at Singapore's Changi Airport.

+Despite vehemently protesting his innocence and stating that he was tricked into smuggling narcotics, Lau was found guilty at trial and sentenced to death, with the Singaporean authorities being ultimately undeterred by pleas for clemency.

 Biography

-Born in Hong Kong in 1966, Lau Chi Sing was working as a motor mechanic at the time of his arrest.
+Born in British Hong Kong in 1966, Lau Chi Sing was working as a motor mechanic at the time of his arrest.

 Arrest at Changi Airport

 Having previously travelled from Bangkok via Kuala Lumpur to Singapore, on 16 October 1984 Lau left the Ghim Pang Hotel in Geylang Road and caught a taxi cab to Changi Airport.
 He was to catch a flight to Vienna, with the final destination being Amsterdam.
 He was arrested after he checked in for his flight at 7:55pm, and a search of his belongings uncovered 242 grams of heroin concealed in dry cell batteries.

 In connection with Lau's arrest, three other Hong Kong residents were arrested at the same time, one in Don Mueang International Airport in Bangkok and two at Subang Airport in Kuala Lumpur, in a coordinated operation between the Central Narcotics Bureau of Singapore and associated anti narcotic agencies in Thailand and Malaysia.
 On 19 October 1984 Lau was officially charged with trafficking heroin and sent froward for trial.